TomasConti02/DigitalSystems/README.md

-We store here our CUDA codes.
+We store here our CUDA codes, provided by tomas conti & jacopo chergui.
-tomas conti.
-jacopo chergui.
 ## SIMD
 We use the SSE (Streaming SIMD Extensions) instruction set architecture for x86 processors to enable SIMD (Single Instruction, Multiple Data) operations.